Murphy’s Golden Rules

 “Is that your bat hanging on the wall?

 Michael smiles, “Yes, but in case you need it, only my wife could use it,” pointing to a woman with elegant Asian features intent on serving customers.
-She, sensitive, notices our attention and gives us a lively look before heading to the kitchen.
+She, sensitive, notices our attention and gives us a viscious look before heading to the kitchen.

 So many frequenters of Nong Khai’s Irish Pub have changed their lives in search of such precious medicine for the soul: a moment spent together, a caress, a “Good Conversation” that transcends language barriers.